webaware/gravityforms-eway/readme.txt

 You need to add your eWAY API key and password to see PreAuth transactions in the sandbox, so that the Rapid API is used.
 The old Stored Payments XML API does not have a sandbox.

 NB: PreAuth is currently only available for Australian, Singapore, Malaysian & Hong Kong merchants.

+= Do I need to set the Client-Side Encryption Key? =

+Client-Side Encryption is required for websites that are certified PCI compliant.
+It encrypts sensitive credit card details in the browser, so that only eWAY can see them.
+All websites are encouraged to set the Client-Side Encryption Key for improved security of credit card details.

 = What is Beagle? =